Skyline of Paris with Eiffel Tower in Paris, France.Skyline of Paris with Eiffel Tower in Paris, France.

 Course Summary

-Our History and French degree offers a unique opportunity to explore nearly two millennia of history, from the Roman era to the modern day, as well as studying French in small, supportive groups and explore the contemporary history of the French-speaking world through the medium of language.
+Our BA History and French combined honours degree offers a unique opportunity to explore nearly two millennia of history, from the Roman era to the modern day, as well as studying French in small, supportive groups and to explore the contemporary history of the French-speaking world through the medium of language.

-Acquire practical skills in French for the business world through a specialised final year module.
-Our History and French degree offers a unique opportunity for you to develop your knowledge, skills, and global perspective so that you can excel within any field.
+This course offers a unique opportunity for you to develop your knowledge, skills and global perspective, so that you can excel within any field.

 The BA History and French course contains core modules in both subjects at each level of study.
 You will explore the past to allow you to prepare for your future through topics covering a thousand years of local, national and international history.
 Alongside this, you will develop your French language skills and apply them to real-world situations.
 Our inclusive curriculum means that you will challenge existing narratives about the past and will be encouraged to think critically about how and why these narratives have developed.
 You will also explore important themes and issues relating to race, diversity, gender, imperialism, conflict and climate change.